Wapishana language: Classification

-Relation to other Indigenous languages

 Kaufman (1994) considered Wapishana, Atorada, and Mapidian to be dialects.
 Aikhenvald (1999) separates Mawayana/Mapidian/Mawakwa (considered as a single language) from Wapishana, and she includes them in a Rio Branco branch.
 Ethnologue notes that Atorada has 50% lexical similarity with Wapishana and 20% with Mapidian, and that Wapishana and Mapidian share 10%.
-Ramirez (2020) considers Atorai to be a dialect of Wapishana.
+Ramirez (2020) also considers Atorai to be a dialect of Wapishana.

 Wapishana and Pemon, a Cariban language, have borrowed heavily from each other due to intensive mutual contact.